jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-2.rst

 We have to do *everything* every 0.2 seconds when we block like this.
 Again, for something simple like our testing code, this is not a big deal.
 But imagine you are building a video game console, like the `Arduboy <https://arduboy.com/>`__.
 0.2 seconds is an *eternity* when playing a video game.
 Your user will get frustrated really quickly - or be able to hit every enemy because they're essentially moving in slow-motion.
 Every frame has to be drawn, every input has to be read, every sprite has to be updated only when the code stops blocking, every 0.2 seconds.

 There's another tragic aspect to this: those 48 million cycles we have at our disposal are being *completely wasted* while we block.
-We are throwing away processor cycles we could be using to do work.
+We are throwing away processor cycles we could be using to do work. |heartbreak|

 Ok, so by now you're thoroughly convinced blocking is bad news.
 So what can we do instead to debounce our inputs?